grafana/loki/docs/sources/operations/storage/retention.md

 - boltdb-shipper indexes are refreshed from the shared store on components using it (querier and ruler) at a specific interval.
 This means deleting chunks instantly could lead to components still having reference to old chunks and so they could fails to execute queries.
 Having a delay allows for components to refresh their store and so remove gracefully their reference of those chunks.

-- It gives you a short period to cancel chunks deletion in case of mistakes.
+- It provides a short window of time in which to cancel chunk deletion in the case of a configuration mistake.

 Marker files (containing chunks to delete) should be stored on a persistent disk, since the disk will be the sole reference to them.